flyway/flywaydb.org/_posts/2018-02-13-community-talks.md

 ## Come fly with me: Database Migrations Patterns with Flyway
 by **[Joris Kuipers](https://twitter.com/jkuipers)** (2017-11-02)

-Joris provides solutions to a number of more advanced Flyway questions which you will most certainly run in at some point on your projects.
+Joris provides solutions to a number of more advanced Flyway questions which you will most certainly run into at some point on your projects.

 <iframe width="670" height="377" src="https://www.youtube.com/embed/x7U3zBV5DyQ" frameborder="0" allowfullscreen></iframe>